Tobias Linge

 Tobias Hangaard Linge (born 28 July 1997) is a Norwegian politician for the Labour Party.

 He served as a deputy representative to the Parliament of Norway from Akershus during the term 2021–2025.
+He moved up to regular representative after Åsmund Grøver Aukrust entered Støre's Cabinet.
 Hailing from Grav in Bærum, he became leader of Akershus Workers' Youth League in 2018.